MixPlayz/MixPlayz/README.md

 - 👋 Hi, I’m @MixPlayz
 - 👀 I’m interested in a game called Geometry Dash.
 - 🌱 I’m currently learning how to play piano better
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me ...
+- 📫 How to reach me idk
-- 😄 Pronouns: ...
+- 😄 Pronouns: idk
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I eat food every day :O

 <!---
 MixPlayz/MixPlayz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.